 You don’t want to deal with a bacteria colony in a damp, humid environment like a basement.
 The damn things will proliferate like weed on nitrous.

 Needs A Stand or A Place to Hang

 Lastly, you do need to figure out a way to hang this.
 Some of the heavier Aqua bags can be quite challenging to set up.
 The 21” one for instance, weighs a whopping 190 lbs. when fully filled.
 The manufacturers clearly state that you need to hang it off something that can take 4-times the weight.

 So, the challenge is real folks.
-You either need a stand or you need to ceiling mount it.
+You either need an outdoor heavy bag stand or you need to ceiling mount it.
 An alternative would be to get the smallest size, which weighs much lesser.